Products: Managed Backup (Agent), Managed Backup (Web)

 1. In the Storage account property box, click Advanced Settings.

-1. Check the backup prefix settings.
+1. Check the backup prefix.

-Continue users backup
+Continue backup on original computer

 To continue backup user has to create a backup plan with the same file structure used in the initial data upload.
 With Backup Wizard user can easily setup such a plan.